isc-projects/stork/doc/devel.rst

 .. code:: console

-    test=src/app/ha-status-panel/ha-status-panel.component.spec.ts rake unittest_ui
+    TEST=src/app/ha-status-panel/ha-status-panel.component.spec.ts rake unittest_ui

 By default, all tests are executed.
-To run only a specific test file, set the "test" environment variable to a relative path to any ``.spec.ts`` file (relative from the bproject directory).
+To run only a specific test file, set the "TEST" environment variable to a relative path to any ``.spec.ts`` file (relative from the bproject directory).

 When adding a new component or service with ``ng generate component|service ...``, the Angular framework